cyara/watchrtc-iframe-integration-example/README.md

-# watchRTC iframe integration example
+# How to embed watchRTC information in web pages

 Documentation: https://testrtc.com/docs/how-to-embed-watchrtc-information-in-web-pages/